 Are there any exceptions to this fee charging policy?

 Yes, there are some courses where the charging arrangements differ.
 This is likely to be the case for King’s Online Courses and the International Foundation Courses.
-Please contact to Registry Services for more information on these.
+Please contact Student Records for more information on these.

 What if I have paid too much.
 Can I expect a refund?

-Once your tuition fee is determined, it will be confirmed by an email from Registry Services.
+Once your tuition fee is determined, it will be confirmed by an email from Student Records.
 They will also advise Credit Control (Finance) who will update your charge, if necessary.
 At that point, if you have overpaid, you should request a refund via Student Records.

 Please also remember, if you have paid a non-refundable deposit, this could cancel out a refund, depending on the figures.
 For more information visit Student Fee Payments.